California Lemon Law FAQs

 A defect is considered “substantial” under the California Lemon Law if it impairs your ability to use your vehicle or if it impairs the value or the safety of your car.

-Does the California Lemon Law apply to used vehicles?
+Does the California Lemon Law apply to CPO vehicles?

 Does the California Lemon Law apply to lease vehicles?

 The California Lemon Law applies to both purchased and leased vehicles.